Updated May 2nd, 2018.

 Where To Go Next?

 When you’ve had enough of mainland Bali, hop on one of the fast boats from Padangbai or Amed and make the trip out to the Gili Islands, where ‘something for everyone’ couldn’t be more accurate.
 The fast boat takes around 2 hours, and you shouldn’t pay more than 250,000 IR (most places start the bargaining at 600,000 IR for a single trip.

 Agencies also offer ‘slow boat’ tickets for approximately 100,000 IR, but the journey to Lombok takes 4-5 hours from Padangbai and the total journey to the Gili Islands, about 8 hours, including an hour bus journey from the ferry terminal in Lombok to the fast boat that will take you the final part of the crossing.
-It’s definitely worth the additional cost (roughly $15) to go direct from Bali to Lombok / the Gili Islands.
+It’s definitely worth the additional cost (roughly $15) to go directly from Bali to Lombok or the Gili Islands.
 Read our guide to Lombok here.